 Read the Full Review of the MHP WNK4

-This is MHP's number one selling grill.
-Built very much like the PGS below, this model has all the durability of any of these classic models of gas grills.
+This is MHP's number one selling gas grill.
+Built like a tank, this model has all the durability of the gas grills of old.
 It also has a wide range of extras that can be added on.
 Of course, this comes with extra cost, but side burners, infrared rotisserie burners, and anodized aluminum cooking grates (the kind used in steak cooking competitions) can be added.
 This makes the MHP a more versatile product though it will bring up the price well above the base of around $1,300USD.
+I do seriously recommend buying this grill with the 'SearMagic' cooking grates though.

 Read the Full Review of the PGS A40